 Certified administrators employed on a two hundred thirty-five (235) day contract or greater (full-time), and head principals shall be granted annual leave after the first twelve (12) months of full-time employment.
 Annual leave shall be taken in half or full day increments not to exceed five (5) days in a calendar month.
 Unless otherwise approved by the Superintendent, annual leave time shall not be taken while school is in session.
 The effective date of this policy will be July 1, 2007 with the first annual leave days to be awarded based on the contracted days for this school year.
 Annual leave days awarded shall be prorated based on a partial year of employment.

 Annual leave days shall be permitted to carry over and accumulate a maximum of sixty (60) days.
 Compensation for accrued annual leave shall be made at the time of retirement at a rate not to exceed the daily salary rate calculated from the employee’s last annual salary and shall be considered part of the employee’s annual compensation.
-In the year an employee retires, resigns, or employment is otherwise terminated, annual leave shall be prorated and accrue on a monthly basis at the rate of 1/10 of the eligible annual leave per month, not to exceed total leave time available.
+In the year an employee is terminated, annual leave shall be prorated and accrue on a monthly basis at the rate of 1/10 of the eligible annual leave per month, not to exceed total leave time available.

 Recognition of annual leave for TRS purposes shall be governed by applicable statutes and regulations.
 For an individual who became a member of TRS on or after July 1, 2008, payment for annual or compensatory leave shall not be included in determining the member’s last annual compensation.